The-OpenROAD-Project/DAC-2020-Tutorial/5_antenna_fix_example/README.md

 # start checking antennas and generate a detail report
 check_antennas -path ./

-# calculate the available length that can be added to net54, at route level 1, while keeping the PAR ratios satisfied
+# calculate the available length that can be added to net51, at route level 1, while keeping the PAR ratios satisfied
 get_met_avail_length -net_name "net51" -route_level 1

-# check if net52 has a violation
+# check if net50 has a violation
 set vio [check_net_violation -net_name "net50"]
 puts "this net has violation: $vio"

+# The antenna_cell_name needs be set in advance
-antenna_fixing
+# antenna_fixing

 ```

 ## Conclusion